atolab/zenoh-web/content/docs/manual/tls.md

 ### Router configuration

-The filed `client_auth` needs to be set to `true` and we must provide the router (acting as server) the certificate authority to validate the client's keys and certificates under the field `root_ca_certificate`.
-The `server_private_key` and `server_certificate` fields are also required in order to authenticate the router in front of the client.
+The filed `enable_mtls` needs to be set to `true` and we must provide the router (acting as server) the certificate authority to validate the client's keys and certificates under the field `root_ca_certificate`.
+The `listen_private_key` and `listen_certificate` fields are also required in order to authenticate the router in front of the client.

 ```json
 {